Fresh tender lobster in a cream sauce is baked in lobster shells and topped with gruyere cheese in this stunning French dish.

 All cooked up:

-Here’s the white sauce which is the lobster cooking liquid reduced with white wine and cognac then finished with cream and some shredded gruyere.
+Here’s the white sauce which is the clam juice reduced with white wine and cognac then finished with cream and some shredded gruyere.

 That gets mixed with the lobster.

 Top with more gruyere and broil.
 Garnish with parsley, thyme, paprika, or lemon.
 Watch guests’ jaws drop.
 Pretend you are a billionaire like Batman as you enjoy this exquisite gourmet meal.

 - 2 (1 1/2 - 2 pound) live lobsters